RelationalAI Native App Installation#

 ON ACCOUNT TO APPLICATION RELATIONALAI;

-Now execute the following cell to create the RAI service (this usually takes between 5 and 15 minutes):
+Now execute the following three cells to create the RAI service (this usually takes between 5 and 15 minutes):

 #import sys